Factbox: How will the UK Labour Party's 'Robin Hood' plan to tax bond and derivative trading work?

 - The party's 2017 election manifesto estimated the changes would raise 4.7 billion pounds in 2016/17, rising to 5.6 billion in 2021/22.

-- When launching the policy, Labour said it would "eliminate the most destabilising forms of speculative high-frequency trading."
+- When launching the policy, Labour said it would "eliminate the most destabilizing forms of speculative high-frequency trading."

 - Labour also describe it as a "Robin Hood Tax", after the fictional English folk hero who stole from the rich to give to the poor.